Lifebogger presents the Full Story of a Retired Football Legend and Midfield Magician who is best known by the Nickname; “Jay-Jay”.

 The analysis of Jay Jay Okocha’s Bio involves his life story before fame, family life and many OFF and ON-Pitch little-known facts about him.

-Yes, everyone once knew about his magical abilities but few consider Jay-Jay Okocha’s Biography which is quite interesting.
-Now without further adieu, let’s Begin.
+Yes, everyone once knew about his magical abilities in the midfield during his playing days.
+However, not many fans have read a detailed version of Jay-Jay Okocha’s Biography, which is quite interesting.
+Now, without further ado, let’s begin.

 Jay-Jay Okocha Childhood Story – Early Life and Family Background:

-Augustine Azuka “Jay-Jay” Okocha was born on the 14th day of August 1973 in Enugu State, Nigeria.
-He was born to his parents, Mr and Mrs Azuka Okoch who hailed from Ogwashi-Uku, Delta State, Nigeria.
+For Biography starters, Augustine Azuka “Jay-Jay” Okocha was born on the 14th day of August 1973 in Enugu State, Nigeria.
+He was born to his parents, Mr and Mrs Azuka Okoch, who hailed from Ogwashi-Uku, Delta State, Nigeria.

 Jay-Jay Okocha began playing football on the streets just like many other football stars, usually with a makeshift ball.

 In an interview with BBC Sport he said,

 “As far as I can remember, we used to play with anything, with any round thing we could find, and whenever we managed to get hold of a ball, that was a bonus!
 I mean it was amazing!”

 Jay-Jay Okocha Early Life in Football: